camel-tooling/camel-lsp-client-vscode/Readme.md

 </p>

 <p align="center">
 This is the <a href="https://code.visualstudio.com/">Visual Studio Code</a> extension that adds language support for <a href="http://camel.apache.org/">Apache Camel</a> for XML, Java and Yaml DSL code.
+Dummy change
 </p><br/>

 <p align="center"><img src="./docs/images/completion.gif" alt="Completion for XML DSL" width="100%"/></p>